DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

   - Comparability
 ---

 Citizens of every country in the world can apply to train to teach in England.
+Whether you're already resident in the UK or applying from overseas, we can help you make a successful application.

 ## Already a qualified teacher?